Glenmuir

-Glenmuir is a famous golf knitwear and clothing company founded in 1891 in Lanark, Scotland.
+Glenmuir is a golf knitwear and clothing company founded in 1891 in Lanark, Scotland.
 For the past 25 years it has been the Preferred Supplier of shirts and knitwear to the European Ryder Cup Team.
 Glenmuir's factory and factory shop are located 27-29 Delves Road, Lanark, Scotland ML11 9DX.
 Their factory shop is open from 10am to 4pm (Mon-Sat, closed on Sun).

 History

 In 1891, local businessman Andrew MacDougall established a hosiery factory in the small village of Kirkfieldbank near Lanark, in the Clyde Valley.
 MacDougall’s first work force initially consisted of five women, all called Mary.
 MacDougall was the inventor of a new power-driven machine that greatly simplified the design and manufacture of fancy golf hose.

 Before the turn of the century the company moved to a new factory on Delves Road in Lanark, which remains its headquarters to this day, and soon the premises were extended to accommodate the growing business.
 From its beginnings as a hosiery and knitwear factory, the company’s Lanark site has developed over the years to provide a club, corporate, and event embroidery programme.